X

 Acceleration Clause

-A provision which requires that the remaining balance due be paid if the borrower defaults on the loan or transfers title to another party.
+A provision which requires that the remaining balance due on the mortgage be paid if the borrower defaults on the loan or transfers title to another party.

 A mortgage with an interest rate that changes periodically, according to an "index", such as Treasury Bills.
 Monthly payments can go up or down when the rate is adjusted.